-1 Kalemli-Ozcan(2011) investigate the impact of inter-bank linkages on business cycle synchronization.
+&lt;sup>1 Kalemli-Ozcan(2011) investigate the impact of inter-bank linkages on business cycle synchronization.

-2 See for instance Shleifer and Vishny (1992, 2010), Gromb and Vayanos (2007), Brunnermeier and Pedersen (2009), Allen, Babus, and Carletti (2011), Wagner (2011).
+&lt;sup>2 See for instance Shleifer and Vishny (1992, 2010), Gromb and Vayanos (2007), Brunnermeier and Pedersen (2009), Allen, Babus, and Carletti (2011), Wagner (2011).

-This paper proposes a parsimonious model of this fire-sales channel of systemic risk that can be easily estimated with available data.
-The model takes as given (1) the assets holdings of each financial institution, (2) an adjustment rule applied by institutions when they are hit by adverse shocks and (3) the liquidity of these assets on the secondary market.
-By combining these three ingredients, we compute how shocks to the values of bank holdings impact leverage, liquidation decisions, price impact, and finally the equity value of other financial institutions.
-We distinguish between a bank's contribution to financial sector fragility (which we call "systemicness"), and a bank's vulnerabilty to sector-wide deleveraging.
-For example, a small but highly levered bank may be quite vulnerable to financial sector deleveraging, but is unlikely to be systemic because its own asset sales will be modest in size.
+One appealing feature of the model is that we can distinguish between a bank's contribution to financial sector fragility (which we call its "systemicness"), and a bank's vulnerabilty to deleveraging by other banks.
+For example, a small but highly levered bank may be quite vulnerable to financial sector deleveraging, but is unlikely to be systemic because its own asset sales will be modest in size, thus not triggering much in the way of spillovers.

 The model delivers a number of intuitive properties concerning how the distribution of leverage and risk exposures across banks determines systemic risk.
 For instance, a negative return shock experienced by an asset held by relatively levered institutions has a larger aggregate impact than if the same asset was held by the less levered institutions.
-More generally, we show that the banking system is less stable when asset classes that are large in dollar terms are also held by the most levered banks.
-Assets that are both volatile and illiquid should be dispersed across banks, since shocks generate less high price impact in a leveraging cycle.
-In contrast, if illiquid assets have low price volatility, then it is better to isolate these assets in separate banks, so that they are not contaminated by other assets, that in turn are subject to larger shocks.
+More generally, we show that the banking system is less stable with respect to net worth shocks when asset classes that are large in dollar terms are also held by the most levered banks.
+Assets that are both volatile and illiquid should be dispersed across banks, since shocks generate less price impact in a deleveraging cycle.
+In contrast, if illiquid assets have low price volatility, then it is better to isolate these assets in separate banks, so that they are not contaminated by other assets, which in turn are subject to larger shocks.

-Though highly stylized, our framework can be used to simulate the outcome of various policy proposals.
+Though stylized, our framework can be used to simulate the outcome of various policies.
+To be clear, our model takes as given a given bank's behavior during deleveraging, and therefore there is no presumption that capital structure is optimal in an ex ante sense.
+Despite this limitation, the model is useful for understanding how spillovers play once a deleveraging cycle is entered, at which point banks are up against a leverage constraint.
 For example, we can evaluate the overall impact of the failure of a given bank on each other member of the financial system.
-Or we can simulate the effect of a size cap or forced bank mergers.
-These policies affect systemic risk because they redistribute existing assets held by large intermediaries to other intermediaries, which may have different exposures to shocks, different size, or different leverage.
-We can also simulate the effect of a leverage cap: such a policy has the power to reduce the sensitivity of intermediaries' fire sales to shocks, but at the cost of substituting debt for equity.

-The model also allows us to explore the gains from equity that is optimally distributed around the most systemic banks, i.e., debt-equity swaps targeted to minimize the aggregate impact of deleveraging.
-It turns out that "microprudential" stabilization policies, which aim to fix insolvency at individual banks, are inferior to "macroprudential" policies which target the cross-bank spillovers directly.
+Moreover, we can use the model to simulate the outcome of various policy interventions, such as a forced bank merger between vulnerable banks.
+Such a policy may affect systemic risk because it redistributes existing assets held by large intermediaries to other intermediaries, which may have different exposures to shocks, different sizes, or differ in their leverage ratios.
+We also explore the gains from equity that is optimally distributed around the most systemic banks, i.e., debt-equity swaps targeted to minimize the aggregate impact of deleveraging.
+In the context of this exercise, it should not be surprising that "microprudential" stabilization policies, which aim to fix insolvency at individual banks, tend to be inferior to "macroprudential" policies, which target the cross-bank spillovers directly.
 This is because optimal injections should not target banks that are directly exposed to shocks, but banks whose liquidations have the largest impact on other banks.